arthur-olivier/Machine_Learning_Research/README.md

 This project aims to explore unsupervised learning techniques using pre-trained word embeddings and improve sentiment classification performance through the use of word embeddings.

+# Data Set

+Please note that the data set used for training and testing the model is not included in this repository.
+The two data sets required to run the code are 'IA3-train.csv" and "IA3-dev.csv", and each is composed of two columns: one with the sentiment (0 or 1) and the second column with the text of the tweet.

+You will need to provide your own data set in the same format if you want to use the code in this repository.
+Make sure that the file names and column names match exactly with the ones specified above.
+The first column has to be "sentiment" and the second column "text".

+If you have any questions or issues regarding the data set, please feel free to contact me.

 # Data

 The GloVe word embedding is used in this project, which is a popular word embedding that is pre-trained using large amounts of unlabeled text.
 To avoid dealing with the full size of the GloVe embeddings, a reduced subset of GloVe embeddings is provided, which corresponds to the intersection of the Twitter sentiment dataset’s vocabulary and the full GloVe vocabulary.
 A file named "GloVe Embedder data.txt" contains the embeddings, and "GloVe Embedder.py" is used to handle loading the embeddings and finding nearest neighbors.